- Online Training

 The answer to that question is a resounding, yes!
 The above points are general in nature because general should always precede specific - in both specific training methods and in overall philosophy - for any sport.
 To dive any deeper into the specifics before covering the critical general points, above, would be like trying to put icing on unbaked cake batter.

 But, what does make for baseball-specific programming, aside from the aforementioned?
-The final two installments of this series - this post, Part II, and the one following - will discuss two important concepts to understand when working with a ballplayer; right now, we will touch on the challenges imposed by the yearly competitive calendar in amateur baseball.
+We will discuss two important concepts to understand when working with a ballplayer; right now, we will touch on the challenges imposed by the yearly competitive calendar in amateur baseball.

 While strength and conditioning specialists are trained (and continue to learn on their own) in the areas of programming and periodization for each part of the competitive year, there are very few that don’t revel in one particular time of year: the off-season.
 It is in the best interest of the baseball strength and conditioning coach, though, to understand that a true “off-season” is quite elusive in this particular sport.
 Let’s examine the seasons at the high school and collegiate levels.